-3.5.1 FMT_MOF.1 Management of security functions behavior
+3.5.1 FMT\MOF.1 Management of security functions behavior

-- 3.5.1.1 TSS - 105.
-The evaluator shall check to ensure that the TSS contains a description of the management functions that the TOE provides as well as user roles that are permitted to manage the functions, which is consistent with the definition of the SFR. - 106.
+The evaluator shall check to ensure that the TSS contains a description of the management functions that the TOE provides as well as user roles that are permitted to manage the functions, which is consistent with the definition of the SFR.

 The evaluator shall check to ensure that the TSS identifies interfaces to operate the management functions.

-Findings: [ST] 6.8.2 contains a description of the management functions that the TOE provides.
+[ST] 6.8.2 contains a description of the management functions that the TOE provides.
 The TOE restricts modification of TSF functions and TSF data to the authorized administrator roles.

 [ST] 6.8.2 states that management functions can be managed over the Operation Panel or the WIM.

-107. The evaluator shall check to ensure that the administrator guidance describes the operation methods for users of the given roles defined in the SFR to operate the management functions.
+The evaluator shall check to ensure that the administrator guidance describes the operation methods for users of the given roles defined in the SFR to operate the management functions.

-Findings: All management functions are described in a series of authorization matrices in [SEC].
-Of vital importance is how to read the security settings which can be found in [SEC] "Top Page > Read This First > How to Read the Manuals" which provides the key needed to understand the privilege columns.
+All management functions are described in a series of authorization matrices in [SEC].
+Of vital importance is how to read the security settings which can be found in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > How to Read" which provides the key needed to understand the privilege columns.

-- Document user list for fax and stored documents can be found in [SEC] under "Top Page > List of Operation Privileges for Settings Other than Initial Settings > List of Operation Privileges for Stored Files" which covers both stored documents and stored incoming faxes;

-- Available function list can be found in [SEC] under "Top Page > List of Operation Privileges for Address Books" (subsection "[User Management / Others][User Management]") for the Ops Panel as well as in [SEC] under "Web Image Monitor: Address Book" (for the Web Image Monitor);

-- Audit log transfer settings are under [SEC] "Top Page > System Settings (Settings Screen Type: Standard)", subsection "[Settings for Administrator]" for the Ops Panel;

-Remote audit log configuration settings are only in the Web Image Monitor and are found in [SEC] under "Top Page > Web Image Monitor: Device Settings" subsection "[SYSLOG Transfer Setting]";

-- Downloading the local audit log contents is found in [SEC] under "Top Page > Web Image Monitor: Device Settings" subsection "[Download Logs]";

-- Setting the time is found in [SEC] under "Top Page > System Settings > Date/Time/Timer" subsection "[Timer]" for the Ops Panels and under [SEC] "Top Page > Web Image Monitor: Device Settings" subsection "[Date/Time]" for the Web Image Monitor;

-- Password policy is found in [SEC] "Top Page > List of Operations Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard) > Settings for Administrator" for the Ops Panel and [SEC] "Top Page > Web Image Monitor: Security" subsection "[Extended Security]";
+- Document user list for fax and stored documents can be found in [SEC] under "Top Page > List of Operation Privileges for Settings Other than Initial Settings > List of Operation Privileges for Stored Files" which covers both stored documents and stored incoming faxes; - Available function list can be found in [SEC] under "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > Address Book (Settings Screen Type: Standard)" (subsection "[User Management / Others][User Management]") for the Ops Panel as well as in [SEC] under "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Address Book": - Audit log transfer settings are under [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard)", subsection "Settings for Administrator" for the Ops Panel; - Remote audit log configuration settings are only in the Web Image Monitor and are found in [SEC] under "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Device Settings" subsection "[SYSLOG Transfer Setting]"; - Downloading the local audit log contents is found in [SEC] under "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Device Settings" subsection "[Download Logs]"; - Setting the time is found in [SEC] under "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard) > Date/Time/Timer" subsection "[Timer]" for the Ops Panels and under [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Device Settings" subsection "[Date/Time]" for the Web Image Monitor; - Password policy is found in [SEC] "Top Page > List of Operations Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings Screen Type: Standard) > Settings for Administrator" for the Ops Panel and [SEC] "Top Page > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Security" subsection "[Extended Security]"; - Auto logout for the Ops Panel is in [SEC] "Top Page > List of Operation Privileges for Initial Settings (Settings Screen Type: Standard) > System Settings (Settings

-- Auto logout for the Ops Panel is in [SEC] "Top Page > System Settings > [Date/Time/Timer]" subsection "[Timer]"; it can also be found in [SEC] "Top Page > Web Image Monitor: Device Settings" subsection "[Timer]";
+Screen Type: Standard) > Date/Time/Timer" subsection "[Timer]"; it can also be found in [SEC] "Top Page > > List of Operation Privileges for Settings Other than Initial Settings > Web Image Monitor: Device Settings" subsection "[Timer]";